joshua-holmes/joshua-holmes/README.md

 # Hi I'm Josh! 👋

-Hi, I'm Josh!
 I am a highly motivated Software Engineer focused on delivering scalable, reliable software.
 I am passionate about learning how things work and solving problems.
 Currently, I design, build, and deploy APIs and microservices in an agile development environment.
 I have expertise in programming languages such as Python, JavaScript/TypeScript, Rust, and C. Additionally, I have a solid understanding of the GNU/Linux environment, including strong Bash scripting skills.
 I am a dedicated team player with technical depth and a drive to deliver exceptional end products for clients.

 Particularly, I am passionate about memory management, performant code, and Linux.
 When I'm not building a useful software tool for the world, I enjoy practicing algorithmic problem-solving, customizing my Linux machine, and gaming.